Psycho-Pass Providence: Cast

+Release

 The film was first revealed in August 2022 as part of a celebration of the Psycho-Pass anime series reaching its 10th anniversary with Naoyoshi Shiotani returning to direct at Production I.G, and TOHO is distributing.
 The 10th anniversary was promoted by Tomokazu Seki, voice of one of the leads, Shinya Kogami.
 The radio program was also used again with Kenji Nojima, voice of Nobuchika Ginoza, serving as host.
 Multiple other promotional events were made across 2022.

-In January 2023, it was announced the film would premiere on May 12, 2023 featuring the return of writers Makoto Fukami and Tow Ubukata.
-The theme song "Alexithymia Spare" by Ling tosite Sigure, while the ending theme song "Tōjisha" (The One Concerned) by EGOIST.
+Crunchyroll licensed the film globally and released it in U.S. theaters on July 14, in the United Kingdom and Ireland on August 2, in France on August 25 and Germany on August 29.
+Crunchyroll made the film available to stream worldwide, excluding Japan, on December 14, 2023.
+The film grossed US$287,843 in the United States.
+In total the film reached $640,825.

+The Blu-ray was released in Japanese on December 20, 2023, and in English regions on November 5, 2024.
+In the United Kingdom, the film was released on December 2, 2024, by Crunchyroll.